giesselmann/nanopype/docs/rules/storage.md

 ## Extraction

 It is possible to extract a **subset** of fast5 files from the packed and indexed run.
-Extraction requires a previously indexed run, a list of read IDs and works by requesting a directory from nanopype:
+Extraction requires a previously indexed run, a list of read IDs and works by requesting a directory from Nanopype:

     snakemake --snakefile /path/to/nanopype/Snakefile subset/roi/20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01